Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Pick the right insurer

-Whether you and your spouse want a joint policy or two individual policies, it pays to shop around.
+Whether you and your spouse want a joint or two individual policies, it pays to shop around.
 Premium rates vary wildly from one provider to the next.
 Comparison shopping is the only way to ensure you get the best cash value policy.

 Conclusion